beemorris/beemorris.github.io/_teaching/2021-fall-syntax.md

 location: "Bloomington, IN"
 ---

-I am the solo instructor on record for undergraduate Syntax in the Linguistics Department at Indiana University.
-I am responsible for developing and presenting lessons, creating and grading assignments, and holding office hours.
+I was the solo instructor (Associate Instructor) on record for undergraduate Syntax in the Linguistics Department at Indiana University.
+I was responsible for developing and presenting lessons, creating and grading assignments, and holding office hours.

-This course is concerned with the syntax (sentence structure) of natural, or human, language.
-This course will explore how syntactic structures reflect a common human cognitive capacity, and it will also explore the ways in which languages differ from each other.
-This course uses the generative framework of syntax.
-This courses focuses on developing an understanding of the underlying assumptions of the generative framework, as well as constructing and evaluating grammatical analyses.
+This course was concerned with the syntax (sentence structure) of natural, or human, language.
+This course explored how syntactic structures reflect a common human cognitive capacity, and it also explored the ways in which languages differ from each other.
+This course used the generative framework of syntax.
+This courses focused on developing an understanding of the underlying assumptions of the generative framework, as well as constructing and evaluating grammatical analyses.